rails/rails/guides/source/layouts_and_rendering.md

 Layouts and Rendering in Rails
 ==============================

 This guide covers the basic layout features of Action Controller and Action View.
-By referring to this guide, you will be able to:

 After reading this guide, you will know:

 * How to use the various rendering methods built into Rails.
 * How to create layouts with multiple content sections.